 Transit asset management plans are required for all Federal Transit Administration grantees per MAP-21 legislation.
 Moreover, developing a transit asset management plan makes good business sense.
 The benefits from enhanced asset management practices include improved system safety and reliability, reduced costs, better customer service, and optimized resource allocation.
-The Ventura County Group Transit Asset Management (TAM) Plan, with VCTC as acting group plan sponsor, outlines the policies, processes and procedures to improve asset management practices over the next four years and has the support of the following member agencies' Accountable Executives:
+The Ventura County Group Transit Asset Management (TAM) Plan, with VCTC as acting group plan sponsor, outlines the policies, processes and procedures to improve asset management practices over the next four years and has the support of the member agencies' Accountable Executives.
+Signatures can be found at the end of the document.